 Definition of areas

-Our number of metro areas (611) exceeds the nearly 400 official MSAs because our housing costs are calculated using fair market rent (FMR) areas.
-FMR areas are defined by the U.S. Department of Housing and Urban Development (U.S. Dept. HUD 2017).
+Our number of metro areas (613) exceeds the nearly 400 official MSAs because our housing costs are calculated using fair market rent (FMR) areas.
+FMR areas are defined by the U.S. Department of Housing and Urban Development (HUD 2023).
 These FMR areas are used to help determine the value of rent subsidies offered to families in the nation’s low-income rental assistance programs.
 FMR areas are divided into metropolitan FMR areas and nonmetropolitan FMR areas.
 When we refer to “metropolitan areas” or “metro areas,” we are referring collectively to the MSAs and HUD metropolitan FMR areas in our data.

 Counties located in metropolitan areas will have cost estimates available at both the county and metropolitan area levels, while nonmetro counties will have cost estimates available only at the county level.